yaaaash/A-star-Path-Finder-Visualization/README.md

 6. To reset the grid and remove all markings, the user can simply press the 'c' key on their keyboard.

+**Real-Life Applications:**

+1. Efficient Path Finding: This project showcases a robust implementation of path finding algorithms, enabling users to find optimal routes between locations in diverse scenarios, from GPS navigation to robotics and game development.

+2. Real-World Applications: Explore the practical applications of path finding in fields like logistics, urban planning, network routing, and more, demonstrating the versatility and significance of this code in solving complex spatial problems.